department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-app.md

 ![applicant information important numbers template]({{site.baseurl}}/images/Applicant-info-important-numbers.png)

 #### Usability guidance:
 - **Use a single text input for social security and VA file number.** labelled ‘Social Security number’.
-Do not use abbreviations, such as SSN
+Do not use abbreviations, such as SSN.
-- **VA file numbers are not on every form.** If the form asks for a Social Security number and VA file number make sure to note in the VA file number helper text, “must have this or a Social Security number”
+- **VA file numbers are not on every form.** If the form asks for a Social Security number and VA file number make sure to note in the VA file number helper text, “must have this or a Social Security number.”

 **Note:** The Social Security number pattern is going to be iterated on in the future, specifically masking the numbers for privacy purposes